mrsool/ios-test-automation/.github/pull_request_template.md

 ## Checklist:
 - [ ] I have self-reviewed my code
-- [ ] I have completed dev testing
+- [ ] I have completed dev testing and integration testing
 - [ ] I have added feature flag
 - [ ] I have attached video/image of the feature
 - [ ] Added comments in hard-to-understand areas and public methods